stemgirllovescs/ComputerArchitectureProjects-C/README.md

 ## Development Notes

 * **Incremental checkpoints:** Each lab was built in stages with automated runners validating new requirements.
-* **Collaboration:** I implemented core logic; my teammate authored and maintained comprehensive test suites.
+* **Collaboration:** Some projects are individually done.
+Some projects allowed collaboration.
 * **Debugging:** ChatGPT was occasionally used to assist with tracing segmentation faults or logic errors (e.g., prompts like “Please debug my C code”).

 ## Building and Running